Cultural bias

-Cultural bias is the phenomenon of interpreting and judging phenomena by standards inherent to one's own culture.
-The phenomenon is sometimes considered a problem central to social and human sciences, such as economics, psychology, anthropology, and sociology.
-Some practitioners of the aforementioned fields have attempted to develop methods and theories to compensate for or eliminate cultural bias.
+Cultural bias is the tendency of individuals to interpret and judge others' experiences through the lens of one's own cultural background.
+It is sometimes considered a problem central to social and human sciences, such as economics, psychology, anthropology, and sociology.
+Some practitioners of these fields have attempted to develop methods and theories to compensate for or eliminate cultural bias.
+Cultural bias can be intentional or unintentional, due to the nature of these sciences, drawing conclusions about human behavior can result in unintentional cultural bias.

 Cultural bias occurs when people of a culture make assumptions about conventions, including conventions of language, notation, proof and evidence.
 They are then accused of mistaking these assumptions for laws of logic or nature.
 Numerous such biases exist, concerning cultural norms for color, mate selection, concepts of justice, linguistic and logical validity, the acceptability of evidence, and taboos.

 Psychology

-Cultural bias has no a priori definition.
-Instead, its presence is inferred from differential performance of socioracial (e.g., Blacks, Whites), ethnic (e.g., Latinos/Latinas, Anglos), or national groups (e.g., Americans, Japanese) on measures of psychological constructs such as cognitive abilities, knowledge or skills (CAKS), or symptoms of psychopathology (e.g., depression).
-Historically, the term grew out of efforts to explain between group score differences on CAKS tests primarily of African American and Latino/Latina American test takers relative to their White American counterparts and concerns that test scores should not be interpreted in the same manner across those groups in the name of fairness and equality (see also Cognitive dissonance).
+Cultural bias is a phenomenon that gets its presence from differential performance of socioracial (e.g., Blacks, Whites), ethnic (e.g., Latinos/Latinas, Anglos), or national groups (e.g., Americans, Japanese) on measures of psychological constructs such as cognitive abilities, knowledge or skills (CAKS), or symptoms of psychopathology (e.g., depression).
+Historically, the term grew out of efforts to explain score differences on CAKS tests primarily of African American and Latino/Latina American test takers relative to their White American counterparts and concerns that test scores should not be interpreted in the same manner across those groups in the name of fairness and equality (see also Cognitive dissonance).
 Although the concept of cultural bias in testing and assessment also pertains to score differences and potential misdiagnoses with respect to a broader range of psychological concepts, particularly in applied psychology and other social and behavioral sciences, this aspect of cultural bias has received less attention in the relevant literature.

 Cultural bias in psychological testing refers to the standardized psychological tests that are conducted to determine the level of intelligence among the test-takers.
 Limitations of such verbal or non-verbal intelligence tests have been observed since their introduction.
 Many tests have been objected to, as they produced poor results for the ethnic or racial minorities (students), as compared to the racial majorities.
 There is minimal evidence supporting claims of cultural bias and cross-cultural examination is both possible and done frequently.
 As discussed above, the learning environment, the questions posed or situations given in the test may be familiar and strange at the same time to students from different backgrounds- the type of ambiguity in which intellectual differences become apparent in individual capacities to resolve the strange-yet-familiar entity.